milokhl/personal-website/public/markdown/wavenet.md

 <div class="mt-3"></div>

 This simple modification to only one component of the vector produces very bizarre results.
-At least 5 of the components seem to produce static or distortion when you set them to zero.
-For the English horn, the 0th, 2th, 4th, 5th, 7th, 10th and 12th produce harmonics: 4th, major 7th, minor 3rd, root, minor 3rd, major 3rd, and 9th by my ears.
+For at least 5 of the components, removal seems to produce static or distortion.
+For the English horn, removing the 0th, 2th, 4th, 5th, 7th, 10th and 12th leaves us with harmonics: 4th, major 7th, minor 3rd, root, minor 3rd, major 3rd, and 9th by my ears.
 However, there are strange artifacts along with these overtones.
 For example, the 2th component modification creates a C#-A#-F# descending arpeggio on the release of the note.
 None of these pitches are "nicely" related to the C!

 <div class="mt-3"></div>